alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 [^immutability]: Mutating domain objects makes pipelines harder to reason about and test.
 Prefer immutable `record`s (and returning a new value) where you can; this post sticks to mutation to keep the focus on `Result` composition.
 [^out-var]: C# supports inline `out` variable declarations (C# 7): e.g., `if (int.TryParse(input, out var id)) { ... }`.
 This makes a single `Try...` step fairly composable inside an `if`, but it doesn’t scale to multi-step pipelines the way `Result` + `Bind` does.
 [^always-valid]: Vladimir Khorikov, [Always valid vs not always valid domain model](https://enterprisecraftsmanship.com/posts/always-valid-vs-not-always-valid-domain-model/).
+[^unused-result]: C# allows ignoring return values, so a `Result` can be silently dropped. `exceptions` “force” handling by crashing; with `Result`, use a Roslyn analyzer to flag unused `Result`s (ideally as an error) so “oops” becomes a compile-time failure instead of a runtime crash.